 MARC ALMOND Brilliant Creatures (1996)

-‘Fantastic Star’ should have been the record to consolidate Almond’s position as a pop artiste.
-But instead, it got lost in record company politics and a managerial strife which eventually ended his relationship with Stevo.
-The original album sessions had seen Almond reunited with Mike Thorne who had produced SOFT CELL’s first two albums.
+The original ‘Fantastic Star’ album sessions had seen Almond reunited with Mike Thorne who had produced SOFT CELL’s first two albums.
 But at Mercury Records behest, numerous other studio personnel were brought in.
+It also led to managerial strife which eventually ended his relationship with Stevo.
 Produced by Martyn Ware, who was fresh from steering ERASURE’s ‘I Say I Say I Say’ album, ‘Brilliant Creatures’ reflected the uptempo club friendly electronic pop of the times.
-While Almond remains dissatisfied with the overall album, it did lead to him working with guitarist Neal X of SIGUE SIGUE SPUTNIK fame, who today continues to be his right hand man.

 Available on the MARC ALMOND album ‘Fantastic Star’ via Mercury Records